carsenolson/hightest/README.md

 python3 test_server.py
 ```

-After creating and compliting tests you may see results and tests in directories `./tests && ./results`
+After creating and completing tests you may see results and tests in directories `./tests && ./results`